About LeeConsciousness Researcher and Author

 This website was dormant between 2011 (after I published Awakening to Wholeness) and 2018.
 I wasn’t dormant, I was simply focusing on my own journey of awakening, and things were moving pretty fast.
 There wasn’t any time to write new articles, but I was taking note of all the insights and experiences that were unfolding as my identity transitioned from ego to essence to emptiness.

 In 2018, I created the Enneagram section of the website and wrote a series of articles on Self-Discovery.
-In 2019 and the first half of 2020, I compiled a diagram that comprehensively maps the development of consciousness, which hasn’t been made public yet.
-I had expected to write a series of articles about that, but midway through 2020 my interest unexpectedly shifted towards physics, so I immersed myself in that for a few months.
+From 2019 onwards, I have been exploring and mapping the development of consciousness and the nature of reality.
+I had expected to write a series of articles about these subjects, but midway through 2020 my interest unexpectedly shifted towards physics, so I immersed myself in that for a while.
 I am not a physicist or a mathematician, so I will never understand (or have any interest in) the complex formulas, but I am interested in the overriding principles and the underlying ideas.